tc3-japan/web-scraper/web-scraper-server/README.md

 There are several ways to update configuration, for detail, please check spring boot official docs: https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html

-## Monitor target definition and check items definition
+### Monitor target definition and check items definition

-Please check `resources/monitor-target-definition.yaml`
+Please check `resources/monitor-target-definition.yaml` and `resources/check-items-definition.yaml`.
-and `resources/check-items-definition.yaml`

-It is required to have environment variable `AMAZON_CHECK_TARGET_KEYS_PASSWORDS`, which contains comma separated passwords, which match `check_target_keys` for `purchase_history_list` page.
-The order matters!
+This configutration is used in batch `change_detection_init` and `change_detection_check` that is described lator.

+### Traffic control
+The app traffic control file can be changed in `web-scraper-server/src/main/resources/tactic.yaml`

+The `proxy_server` must be a vaild value, other values can be default value

+- You also can load external tactic config file when run, just like this

+  `./gradlew bootRun -PjvmArgs=-DtacticFile=tactic.yaml -Pargs=--rest`

+  `java -DtacticFile=tactic.yaml -jar ./build/libs/web-scraper-server-0.0.1.jar  --rest`

+  note :  `-DtacticFile=tactic.yaml ` must be before `-jar`

 ## Local run from source code

-First, run mysql inside docker
+### First, run mysql inside docker

 `docker-compose up`

-In a new terminal, run
+### In a new terminal, run

 `./gradlew bootRun -Pargs=--batch=purchase_history` to fetch purchase histories

-`./gradlew bootRun -Pargs=--batch=product ` to fetch products (purchased products)
+`./gradlew bootRun -Pargs=--batch=product ` to fetch products which is stored when purchase history has been scraped

+`./gradlew bootRun -Pargs=--batch=change_detection_init` to fetch initial data of purchase history and product to detect site change.

+`./gradlew bootRun -Pargs=--batch=change_detection_check` to fetch current data of history and product and check them, comparing them to initital data.

+`./gradlew bootRun -Pargs=--batch=group_products` to group each EC sites' products in product table.

+`./gradlew bootRun -Pargs=--batch=load_product_index` to create Solr index for the feature, grouping products by name, in batch `group_product`.
+You usually run it before running batch `group_product`.

 `./gradlew bootRun -Pargs=--rest ` to run rest api server

-To specify site, specify site argument
+#### To specify site, specify `site` argument

 `./gradlew bootRun -Pargs=--batch=purchase_history,--site=amazon`

-If no site is specified, all sites will be run (currently only amazon is implemented)
+If no `site` is specified, all sites will be run

+#### To specify which module type will be selected in running, spedify `module` argument

+`./gradlew bootRun -Pargs=--batch=purchase_history,--module=unified`

+If no `module` is specified, `unified` module is selected in running.
+This argument is used only when some batch runs such as `purchase_history`, `product`, `change_detection_init`, and `change_detection_check`.

+##### Module Types:

+Module type is implementation architecture of scraping modules.

+* unified(default): Each EC sites' scraping modules are unified in single series of classes named such as `GeneralProductModule` or so.
+* isolated: Each EC sites' scraping modules are separated in multiple series of classes named such as `<EC-Name>ProductModule` or so.
+And common features of them are gathered in such as `AbstarctProductModule`.

+#### API for scraper supporting features

+This project includes API that provides supporting features for scraping and works together with Screeen features.
+(see also web-scraper/web-scraper-front/README.md)

+You can do below features using scraper supporting features like follows.

+* Managing Login for each EC sites.

+* Managing product grouping by showing products grouped already, grouping products and ungrouping products.

 ## Local run from jar